Jelinek-J/INSPiRE/README.md

 # INSPiRE
 knowledge-based protein-protein INteraction Sites PREdictor.
 For details about how the algorithm works please read https://doi.org/10.1186/s12859-017-1921-4.

 Documentation is under construction, stay tuned.
-But briefly:
+But briefly (a simple way, how to use this tool in examples is underneath):

 # Use of the framework #
 You can use the framework in three ways: